cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

     1. `ssh-keygen -t ed25519 -C "your_email@example.com"`
     2. Use the same email that you used when signing up with GitHub.
 2. Copy your SSH public key to your clipboard:
     1. View it with this command: `cat ~/.ssh/id_ed25519.pub`.
     2. Then select it with your mouse and copy it.
-  3. Open GitHub and click on profile photo and then Settings.
+    3. Open GitHub and visit Settings.
     4. In the Access section of sidebar, click **SSH and GPG keys**
     5. Click **New SSH key** or **Add SSH key**
     6. In the **Title** field, add a descriptive label for the new key:
         1. For example, the name of the machine you used to generate the key.
-  7. Select the key type: authentication
+    7. Select the key type: authentication.
     8. Paste your SSH public key in the **Key** field.
     9. Click **Add SSH key**
     10. See the official documentation here: [Adding a New SSH Key][github_ssh_add]
-3. Setup the SSH public key as your signing key:
+3. On your virtual machine, setup the SSH public key as your signing key:
-  1. Run the following commands:
     1. `git config --global gpg.format ssh`
     2. `git config --global user.signingkey $HOME/.ssh/id_ed25519.pub`
+    3. `git config --global commit.gpgsign true`
-      3. See the documentation at: [Telling Git About Your Signing Key][github_signing_key]
+    4. See the documentation at: [Telling Git About Your Signing Key][github_signing_key]
-4. Then run the following command to configure signing:
-    1. `git config --global commit.gpgsign true`

 ### Clone Your Repo

-Now that you have `git` configured to work with GitHub, you want to clone your repo to your virtual machine.
+Now that you have `git` configured to work with GitHub, clone your repo to your virtual machine.

 - Return to GitHub and your repo's homepage.
 - Click the green **Code** drop down button.